What to see and do

 To help you plan your stay with us and give you a taste of what's going on we've shown below some of our recommendations in and around Plockton and a little further afield.
 If you need to know a little more just give us a call.

 In and around Plockton.

 Hidden Treasures in Plockton: Our village is a mecca for artists and craftspeople with galleries and exhibitions, open through most of the season.
-The first stop must be 'HiddenTreasures', our gift shop of the seas, situated right next door to Mackenzie's, with a great choice of gifts, souvenirs and all things connected with the sea.
-You can buy tickets for the Seal Trips here, and rent a kayak or boat from Plockton Boat Hire, our own sailing school.
+The first stop must be 'HiddenTreasures', our gift shop, situated right next door to Mackenzie's, with a great choice of gifts, souvenirs and cards.
+You can buy tickets for the Seal Trips here.
 The Studio on Innes Street is a gift shop and gallery.

 Walking and hiking: Plockton and it's immediate area is wonderful for the more adventurous.
 There are numerous walks around the village, you can climb the hills nearby with some amazing views inland to Lochcarron and the east or west to the magical Isle of Skye.
 You can pick up some ideas for walks in the village shops, or click on Walk Highlands.

 Try fishing yourself off the pontoons and rocky coves.
 Each summer in late July and early August the village hosts the Regatta, attracting sailors and enthusiasts from all over the west coast.

 Eilean Donan Castle: just over the hill in Dornie is one of Scotland's most iconic castles.
 Spend a day and explore the restored castle and its exhibitions or browse the visitor centre, shop, cafe and photographic exhibition.
 A day out for all the family.
 For more information click here.

 Where to eat.